-In general, a course unit may be assessed by methods of close examinations, assignments, reports, presentations, quizzes, viva-voce examinations, coursework, etc. as appropriate to the course unit.
-They reflect differences from normal practice depending on the course unit.
+In general, a course unit may be assessed by methods of close examinations, assignments, reports, presentations, quizzes, viva-voce examinations, coursework, etc. as appropriate to the course unit via in person or virtual platform.
+They reflectdifferences from normal practice depending on the course unit.
 Both summative assessments (End semester examination) and formative or continuous assessments (throughout the delivery of a course unit) are planned to test the achievement of different learning outcomes and demonstration of learning.
 Continuous assessment marks are taken into account when calculating the final grade/ course grade.
-Coursework includes practical reports, problem solving, case studies, literature-based assignments, log book and a research project report.
+Coursework includes practical reports, problem solving, case studies, literature-based assignments, log book and a research projectreport.
 With the inclusion of blended teaching and learning to the curriculum, online assessments have also been introduced for both formative/continuous and summative assessment components including the end semester examinations.
+The faculty will decide on offering optional course units in any semester after considering timetable arrangements and other relevant factors.
+Refer 4.5.